Do gallstones cause urinary problems or affect kidney function?

 See a doctor if you have:

-- Features of complicated gallstones disease (prolonged biliary colics more than 6 hours, or fever.
+- Features of complicated gallstone disease (prolonged biliary colics more than 6 hours, or fever.

 - Jaundice (yellowish skin or eye whites).